-Alex Ross’ methods are demonstrated in Mythology. (affiliate link)
+Alex Ross’ methods are demonstrated in the book Mythology. (affiliate link)

 Although not as popular as some of the other comic book illustrators mentioned in this article, Terry Moore is an absolute master of two things: facial expressions and the female form.
 This can be seen in his hit series Strangers In Paradise, where one of the main characters is slightly rubenesque, and another has more of a boyish figure.
 Taking a gander at his drawings are a real treat.

-If you can find his book, he describes his mastery of the subject matter.
+If you can find his book on how to draw, he describes his mastery of the subject.